paybackmaboi/REGISTRAR-FRONT/README.md

 ## 📌 Project Overview

-The **Records Management System** is designed to streamline and automate the management of academic records.
+    The **Online Records Management System** is designed to streamline and automate the management of academic records.
 It aims to reduce manual workloads, increase data accuracy, and enhance accessibility for registrar operations.

 ---